The Running Dream

 Jessica is a promising high school track star.
 Her social and family life and future career are wrapped up in her ability to run, until an accident takes that ability from her.
 This is a story about her recovery - the physical recovery from the accident, and the recovery of her identity as something more than a runner.

-I spend a lot of time noticing how my purple paisley bedspread clashes with the oriental rug.
+"I spend a lot of time noticing how my purple paisley bedspread clashes with the oriental rug.
 I spend a lot of time re-living my last race.
 Wishing for my leg back.
-Crying." p.
-51
+Crying."

-If you liked this book, you might also like . . .
+If you like this book, you may also like . . .